CA-SOFTWARES/CA-SOFTWARES/README.md

 Installation
 ------------------------------------------------------------------------------------------------------------------------
-1. Download CA SOFTWARES.py files on your windows operating system.
+1. Download CA SOFTWARES.exe files on your windows operating system.
-2. Now open CA SOFTWARES.py file and download the zip file (CA SOFTWARES.zip), and extract it.
+2. Now open CA SOFTWARES.exe file and download the zip file (CA SOFTWARES.zip), and extract it.
 3. Now paste the folder on path (C:\Users\Admin\Desktop).
-4. If this path is not there in your system, please first make this folders in your system.
+4. If this path is not there in your system, please first create this folders in your system.
 5. Now open the folder which you have downloaded, and click on setup.py file, it will setup all packages on your system.
-6. Click on Project CA file and enjoy this os.
+6. Click on Project CA and enjoy this os.
 ------------------------------------------------------------------------------------------------------------------------

 Why CA ?